There’s

 Name: John Brown Jr

-Company: COL. MORGAN, JR.'S, REG'T CHEROKEE INDIANS.
+Company: COL. MORGAN, JR.'S, REG'T CHEROKEE

 Rank - Induction: PRIVATE